toammann/BC2_VolCtrl/README.md

 - An external 50Ohm Impeance 2.4GHz Wi-Fi antenna is required (mounted at the amplifier case)
 - An external IR sensor (TSOP4838 or similar) at the  amplifier front is required
 - An AVR Programmer is required to program the atmega328pb
 - <span style="color:red">I am not responsible for any damage caused by the BC2_VolCtrl PCB.
-Make sure the  PCB fits in your design and is functional. </span>
+Make sure the  PCB fits to your design, is functional and safe to operate. </span>

 ## Black Cat 2 integration